GothenburgBitFactory/tw.org/content/docs/taskserver/tarball.md

 Note that some OSes (Darwin, FreeBSD, ...) include `libuuid` functionality in libc.

-You don\'t necessarily need the latest version of all components, but it is a good idea if you can.
+You don't necessarily need the latest version of all components, but it is a good idea if you can.
 GnuTLS is a security component, and as such, it is very important that it is current.
 Using GnuTLS version 2.12.x is neither adequately secure, nor production quality.